alecive/alecive.github.io/_posts/2015-01-22-gazeStabilization.md

 {% include image.html url="portfolio/gazeStabilization-icubHeadKin.svg" width="width:75%;" description="<b><i>Figure 2</i></b>.
 Kinematics of the iCub’s torso and head.
 The upper body of the iCub is composed of a 3 DoF torso, a 3 DoF neck and a 3 DoF binocular system, for a total of 9 DoF.
 Each of these joints, depicted in red, are responsible for the motion of the fixation point.
 The Inertial Measurement Unit (IMU) is the green rectangle placed in the head; its motion is not affected by the eyes." %}

-To fulfil our requirements, we provide a mathematical formulation for the forward and differential kinematics of the fixation point of a generic stereo system, in order to compute the position of the fixation point and its Jacobian matrix.
+To fulfill our requirements, we provide a mathematical formulation for the forward and differential kinematics of the fixation point of a generic stereo system, in order to compute the position of the fixation point and its Jacobian matrix.

 ## Experiments